DollarAkshay/WhatsApp-Chatbot/README.md

 <br>
 ## Dependencies
 You will require a recent version of Google Chrome and the drivers.
-The drivers are included in the `drivers` directory of this project.
+The drivers are included in the `drivers` directory of this project.<br>
 To run the following python script you will need the [Selenium Webdriver](http://www.seleniumhq.org/projects/webdriver) for Python

 ``pip3 install selenium``